 Naperville Police Urge Community to Make Our City “A Safer Naper” for Kids Returning to School

-As Naperville school children begin the 2019-20 school year, the Naperville Police Department asks that families and motorists make back-to-school safety a priority to ensure a safe and successful start to the new school year.
+As Naperville school children begin the 2021-22 school year in the next few weeks, the Naperville Police Department asks that families and motorists make back-to-school safety a priority to ensure a safe and successful start to the new school year.

 Safety Tips for Families:

 Before the first day of school, parents should talk to their students about safety and make sure to follow these tips: